Early Career Library Award

 Eligibility

-The SLA Early Career Librarian Award is an award of merit for outstanding service to libraries by someone who has made a contribution to the library profession during the first five years of their career.
-This award is open to all, individuals or institutions or groups, and not restricted to professional librarians or members of SLA.
+The SLA Early Career Librarian Award is an award of merit for outstanding service to libraries by someone who has made a contribution to the library profession in Saskatchewan during the first five years of their career.
+This award is open to individuals and not restricted to professional librarians or members of SLA.

-To be eligible for the SLA Early Career Librarian Award, a candidate must fulfill the following:
+To be eligible for the SLA Early Career Librarian Award, a nominator must provide the following:

-- Have merit-based evidence of providing outstanding service to libraries, institutions, or groups in Saskatchewan as provided by at least one Letter of Nomination from a nominator.
+- Have several examples of evidence of providing outstanding service to libraries, institutions, or groups in Saskatchewan as provided by at least one Letter of Nomination from a nominator.

 How to Submit a Nomination